 No previous experience or knowledge of sailing is required or assumed.

 Suitable for all ages (15+) and levels of fitness.

 Your never too old to learn a new skill.

 5 days tuition.
 These days do not have to be consecutive but each of the days tuition must be a full day.

-which allows us to visit other ports in the area and enjoy them.
+This also allows us to sail further and visit other ports in the region and enjoy them.

 How to book your place